UB-Mannheim/reichsanzeiger-nlp/docs/index.md

   * real person (e.g., Karl August von Hardenberg)
   * imaginary characters and characters of literature pieces (e.g., Marthe Schwerdtlein)
   * religious figures (God)
   * titles if they can be distinctively attributed to one person for ex. via date (e.g., Se.
 Koͤnigl.
-Hoheit der Herzog von Cumberland)
+Hoheit der Herzog von Cumberland, Kaiser der Franzosen)
   * firm names that are the name of a person as well
 * Not considered as Person: (TO DO: decide on this keeping in mind the entity linking task)
   * expressions without a proper name except expressions containing title and demonym or expressions that can be clearly attributed to one person via time (e.g., Großherzog von Baden, Kaiser der Franzosen)
-  * demonyms which do not modify a proper name
+  * demonyms which do not modify a proper name (e.g., preußischer Staatsbürger)
   * isolated functions not attached to a person name
   * abbreviation of names that are only one letter (e.g., A.)
 * Considered as Person.Collective: